MikeTheShadow/TransLib/ReadMe.md

 # Trans Lib

-## A multi-purpose translation library for Spigot
+## A multipurpose translation library for Spigot

 ### Features